 Inoculations: A yellow fever certificate is mandatory if you are travelling from an infected area.
 Vaccinations for cholera, tetanus and yellow fever are advised.
 Consult your medical practitioner.

 Carrying Medicines: A small personal medical kit will give you extra comfort if you do become ill whilst on holiday.
-However please be aware that any medication MUST be accompanied with a doctor’s prescription.
+However please be aware that any medication MUST be accompanied by a doctor’s prescription.
 The Zambian government strictly enforces the law when it comes to drugs of any sort.
 Many drugs that you can buy across the counter in other countries, such as strong painkillers etc. are classified as prohibited in Zambia.
 If in doubt, get an official prescription and make sure your medication is in a sealed container.

 Travel documents and visas

-Please consult our travel consultant for the latest visa requirements applicable.
+Please consult our travel consultant for the latest visa requirements apply.
 The responsibility to obtain correct, current and valid passports, visas, vaccinations, inoculations and re-entry permits where required, is that of the passenger alone.

 Communication

 Whilst there is a multitude of cell phone providers in Zambia, the coverage outside the major towns is still somewhat limited.
-Internet cafes are available in the major towns.
+Internet cafes are available in major towns.

 Additional points to note